JuliaWeb/Hyperscript.jl/README.md

 println((5px + 5px) + 2em) # "calc(10px + 2em)"
 ```

 I'd like to create a more comprehensive guide to the full functionality available in Hyperscript at some point.
-For now here's a list of some of the finer points of the library:
+For now here's a list of some of the finer points:

-* All nodes and node properties are immutable — any derivation of new nodes from existing nodes will not affect properties of the existing nodes.
+* Nodes are immutable — any derivation of new nodes from existing nodes will not leave existing nodes unchanged.
-* Calling an existing node with with more children creates a new node with the new children appended to the existing children.
+* Calling an existing node with with more children makes a new node with the new children appended.
-* Calling an existing node with more attributes will create a new node whose attributes are the `merge` of the existing and new attributes.
+* Calling an existing node with more attributes makes a new node whose attributes are the `merge` of the existing and new attributes.
 * `div.fooBar` adds the CSS class `foo-bar`.
 To add the camelCase class `fooBar` you can use the dot syntax with a string: `div."fooBar"`
 * The dot syntax always _adds_ to the CSS class.
 This is why chaining (`div.foo.bar.baz`) adds all three classes in sequence.
 * Tags defined with `@tags_noescape` only "noescape" one level deep.
 Children of children will still be escaped according to their own rules.